Senegambia: Culture

 The griot caste are found extensively in the Senegambia region.
 They preserve genealogy, history and culture of the people.
 There is also a mutual exchange of cuisines among the inhabitants of this region.
-For example Jollof rice, which is an international export, named after the Kingdom of Jolof in present-day Senegal, originated from this region.
-Thieboudienne, a Senegalese national dish also originated from this region.
-Tigadèguèna, called domoda in Gambia and maafe in Senegal originated from Mali.
+Thieboudienne, originating in Saint-Louis, Senegal, has spread to neighbouring areas of West Africa over the years, where it is now better known as jollof rice.
+Tigadèguèna, a peanut stew, originated in Mali; another called maafe, or domoda in Gambia, originated in Senegal.

-Youssou N'Dour, Africa's most famous singer (according to Rolling Stone magazine (2014)), and who held the title as Africa's most powerful and biggest music export before Akon (who incidentally is also from this region) for several decades is from this region.
-The African Renaissance Monument built in 2010 in Dakar, standing at 49 m (161 feet) is the tallest statue in Africa.
+From the old and sacred music genre of njuup to the modern mbalax beats (derived from the Serer njuup tradition), the region has a rich and old music and dance tradition.
+Senegalese singer Youssou N'Dour was Africa's most famous singer (according to Rolling Stone magazine in 2014), and held the title as Africa's most powerful and biggest music export for several decades (before Akon, who is also from this region).
+The African Renaissance Monument built in 2010 in Dakar, standing at 49 m (161 feet), is the tallest statue in Africa.

-From the old and sacred music genre of njuup, to the modern mbalax beats (derived from the Serer njuup tradition), the region has a rich and old music and dance tradition.
-Traditional Senegambian wrestling called njom in Serer, laamb in Wolof and siɲɛta in Bambara is a favourite pastime and national sport in some parts of the region especially in Senegal.
+Traditional Senegalese wrestling called njom in Serer, laamb in Wolof and siɲɛta in Bambara is a favourite pastime and national sport in some parts of the region especially in Senegal.